benmarwick/Persistence-of-Public-Interest-in-Gun-Control/README.md

 -   page views of Wikipedia articles relating to gun control and mass shootings in the time before and after the events
 -   TV news mentions of gun control in the time before and after the events

 One key question is: which events have generated sustained public interest in gun control, and has the Feb 2018 event generated more interest than previous events?
+The result show that Stoneman Douglas event is not an outlier in Google search volume and TV news mentions, but it is remarkable as an outlier in generating page views to Wikipedia articles relating to gun control.

 Reproducibility of this analysis
 --------------------------------